Scintigraphy: Lung scintigraphy

 The most common indication for lung scintigraphy is to diagnose pulmonary embolism, e.g. with a ventilation/perfusion scan and may be appropriate for excluding PE in pregnancy.
 Many centres now routinely use SPECT (single-photon emission computed tomography) rather than just planar imaging for V/Q scans; in a survey of Australia, Canada, France, Germany, and the United States, over 80 % of centres used SPECT for acute pulmonary embolism diagnosis, and in >70 % of those combined it with CT imaging.
 Less common indications include evaluation of lung transplantation, preoperative evaluation, evaluation of right-to-left shunts.

 In the ventilation phase of a ventilation/perfusion scan, a gaseous radionuclide xenon or technetium DTPA in an aerosol form (or ideally using Technegas, a radioaerosol invented in Australia by Dr Bill Burch and Dr Richard Fawdry) is inhaled by the patient through a mouthpiece or mask that covers the nose and mouth.
-The perfusion phase of the test involves the intravenous injection of radioactive technetium macro aggregated albumin (Tc99m-MAA).
+The perfusion phase of the test involves the intravenous injection of radioactive technetium (^{99m}Tc) albumin aggregated.
 A gamma camera acquires the images for both phases of the study.

 Bone

-For example, the ligand methylene-diphosphonate (MDP) can be preferentially taken up by bone.
-By chemically attaching technetium-99m to MDP, radioactivity can be transported and attached to bone via the hydroxyapatite for imaging.
+For example, the ligand methylene diphosphonate (MDP) can be preferentially taken up by bone.
+By chemically attaching technetium-99m to MDP, forming technetium (^{99m}Tc) medronic acid, radioactivity can be transported and attached to bone via the hydroxyapatite for imaging.
 Any increased physiological function, such as a fracture in the bone, will usually mean increased concentration of the tracer.

 Heart

-A thallium stress test is a form of scintigraphy, where the amount of thallium-201 detected in cardiac tissues correlates with tissue blood supply.
+A nuclear stress test is a form of scintigraphy, where the amount of thallium-201 detected in cardiac tissues correlates with tissue blood supply.
 Viable cardiac cells have normal Na^{+}/K^{+} ion exchange pumps.
 Thallium binds the K^{+} pumps and is transported into the cells.
 Exercise or dipyridamole induces widening (vasodilation) of normal coronary arteries.
 This produces coronary steal from areas of ischemia where arteries are already maximally dilated.
 Areas of infarct or ischemic tissue will remain "cold".
 Pre- and post-stress thallium may indicate areas that will benefit from myocardial revascularization.
 Redistribution indicates the existence of coronary steal and the presence of ischemic coronary artery disease.

+Technetium (^{99m}Tc) sestamibi is also used.

 Parathyroid

-Tc99m-sestamibi is used to detect parathyroid adenomas.
+Technetium (^{99m}Tc) sestamibi is used to detect parathyroid adenomas.